flaviocopes/vuehandbook/12-vue-watchers/index.md

 </script>
 ```

-Watchers cannot be looked up from a template, like you can with computed properties.
+Watchers cannot be looked up from a template as you can with computed properties.